 If you are ready to challenge your understanding of ongoing pain, you can now join our research study.
 Not only will we provide you with thought provoking facts about pain, we’ll also give you mindfulness meditations and positive psychology to build on that set of coping skills that makes pain management work in the best possible way.

-And don’t forget to check out all our blog posts.
+And don’t forget to check out the rest of our blog posts.
 We have plenty of interesting information about the science of ongoing pain and pain management.